 Recommendation 4: Amendment of Bylaw on composition of IFRT

 In November 2019, section 18.7 of the ICANN Bylaws was amended to change the composition of future IFRTs as was suggested by the independent Reviewer and requested before by the ccNSO.
-As.
 As result of this amendment, this Recommendation is fully implemented an no further action is required.

 Recommendation 6: The ccNSO Meeting Program Committee (MPC) to adopt and adjust meeting format to increase participation.